AnOversizedMooseWithSocks/Cube-LIfe/README.md

 ### Lineage Playback

 Watch a creature's entire evolutionary history unfold, from the very first ancestor to the selected creature.
-Each "day" shows one generation, with the sun moving across the sky to mark the passage of time.
+Each "day" shows one generation, with the sun rising and setting to mark the passage of time.

+**Day Length Control:**
+Adjust how long each evolutionary day lasts using the duration slider (5-300 seconds, default 60).
+Shorter days give a quick overview; longer days let you study each generation's movement.

 **Controls:**
+- **Day Length** - Slider to adjust seconds per generation
 - **Previous** - Previous generation
 - **Pause/Play** - Pause/Resume playback
 - **Next** - Next generation